 BAY CITY, Mich.
-(AP) - A man who threatened a Michigan congressman during the 2010 health care debate has been sentenced to six months of house arrest.
+(AP) - A man who faces up to a year in prison for making a threat against a Michigan congressman during the 2010 health care debate is asking a judge for leniency.

-A court filing says the 74-year-old Hesch has dementia and was drinking alcohol when he composed the threat.
-He spent two decades in the U.S. military and has two master's degrees.
+In a court filing, Hesch's lawyer says the 74-year-old has dementia and was drinking alcohol when he composed the threat.
+Hesch spent more than 20 years in the U.S. military and has two master's degrees.